 Near Young Harris in Union County, Georgia — The American South (South Atlantic)

 Erected by Works Progress Administration.
-(Marker Number US 76 C-1.)
+(Marker Number US 76 C-2.)

 Location.
 Marker has been reported missing.
 It was located near 34° 54.638′ N, 83° 52.065′ W. Marker was near Young Harris, Georgia, in Union County.
-Marker was at the intersection of Young Harris Highway (U.S. 76) and Trackrock Gap Road, on the right when traveling east on Young Harris Highway.
-Touch for map.
+Marker was at the intersection of Young Harris Highway (U.S. 76) and Trackrock Gap Road, on the right when Touch for map.
 Marker was in this post office area: Young Harris GA 30582, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this location, measured as the crow flies.
-Brasstown Bald (was here, next to this marker but has been reported missing. ); Track Rock Gap Brasstown Bald (approx. 4.1 miles away); Union County (approx. 5.7 miles away); Towns County (approx. 6.8 miles away); Byron Herbert Reece (approx. 9.3 miles away); a different marker also named Brasstown Bald (approx. 9˝ miles away); In Memory Our War Dead (approx. 9.7 miles away in North Carolina).
+Track Rock Gap (approx. 2 miles away); a different marker also named Brasstown Bald (approx. 4.1 miles away); Union County (approx. 5.7 miles away); Towns County (approx. 6.8 miles away); Byron Herbert Reece (approx. 9.3 miles away); a different marker also named Brasstown Bald (approx. 9˝ miles away); In Memory Our War Dead (approx. 9.7 miles away in North Carolina); Fort Hembree (approx. 9.8 miles away in North Carolina).

 More about this marker.
 There's a transposition in the text; the correct height of Brasstown Bald is 4784 feet.

 Also see . . .

 1. Brasstown Bald.
 (Submitted on December 6, 2008, by David Seibert of Sandy Springs, Georgia.)

 2. Brasstown Bald - Chattashoochee-Oconee National Forest.
 (Submitted on December 6, 2008, by David Seibert of Sandy Springs, Georgia.)